jrobind/thefrontendcoach.com/src/posts/ace-your-first-year-as-a-junior-developer.md

 ## Final thoughts

 As a developer you will always be required to learn new things, it’s the nature of the job.
 However, this learning experience is intensified for a junior developer given there is so much to learn and adapt to.
 It’s not just the new frameworks, libraries, and languages but it’s also working in a cross-functional team, working with other developers, working with a client, or with a business product.
 These things are really tough to become good at if you’ve never had a job as a developer.
-It’s a chicken and egg type situation.

 Ultimately you need to be willing to step out of your comfort zone.
 Be enthusiastic about it and make sure you communicate your progress (or lack of).
 This will enhance your learning and rate of progression, ensuring your experience as a newly hired developer is a positive and rewarding one.